How to Conduct a Playground Inspection

 Inspect playgrounds regularly to make sure that loose-fill surfacing materials have not been kicked out of the landing areas.
 Ideally, playgrounds should be inspected daily and material that has been moved around should be raked back into place (e.g., under swings, slide exit zones and around the merry-go-round).

-There should be minimum depth of 12 inches of surface material around each piece of equipment, extending out at least 6 feet in all directions.
+There should be at least 12 inches of loose fill surface material around each piece of equipment, extending out at least 6 feet in all directions.
 To indicate the correct level of loose-fill protective surfacing in and around the equipment, attach markers to playground equipment support posts.
 These markers will assist maintenance workers in determining when displaced material should be raked back or additional material should be added.

 Home Office: 717 Mullberry St. | Des Moines, IA 50309 | 800-447-2295 | www.emcins.com